ardaltunel/general-software-learning/README.md

 ## How to setup? <a href="c-sharp-console">(C-Sharp-Console)</a>
 - Install to `Visual Studio 2022` (download the latest version)
 - To create a project `Create New Project` > `Console Application (.NET Framework)`
-- Start writing your code and start learning

 ## How to setup? <a href="sql">(SQL)</a>
 - Install to `SQL Server 2022 Developer` and `SSMS` (download the latest version)